Mudassir41/one4all_ek_mandi/README.md

 ## 👨‍💻 Team

-Built with ❤️ for AI for Bharat 26 Jan Challenge
+Built with AI for AI for Bharat 26 Jan Challenge

 ---

-## 📜 License

-MIT License — Built for the AI for Bharat Hackathon